How is Zeffy free?

 Step 5.
 Obtain an Employer Identification Number (EIN)

-Like in most states, you'll need to apply for an EIN number or an Employee Identification Number.
+Like in most states, nonprofit organizations need to apply for an EIN number or a federal Employer Identification Number from the internal revenue service.
 This number will allow your nonprofit to open a bank account, file taxes, and remain compliant over the years.

 To apply for your EIN number, the process is simple: visit the IRS website and fill out Form SS-4.